ChinmayTullu/ChinmayTullu/README.md

 <!-- Let's Connect -->
 <h2 align="left">
-  Let's Connect and have a Chat!💬
+  💬 Let's Connect and have a Chat
 </h2>

 <p align="left">